Agarose gel electrophoresis

 Question 5.
 Why are there twice as many bubbles at the “black” electrode than at the “red” electrode during agarose gel electrophoresis?

-Question 6: So, under these conditions, is DNA an acid or a base or neither?
+Question 6: So, under these conditions, is DNA an acid, a base, or neither?

 Question 7.
 With respect to “accepting” or “releasing” H+ (hydrogen ions), what is an acid?
 What is a base.